Information about Deep Plane Facelift Procedures in NYC with Top Facial Plastic Surgeon, Dr. Andrew Jacono

 Depending upon the degree of neck drooping and heaviness that occurs, the surgery may be combined with a midline platysma tightening called a platysmaplasty.
 Through a small hidden incision under the chin, vertical cords and bands in the neck can be tightened and chin fat that accumulates with age can be removed.
 Because Dr. Jacono’s deep plane facelift more significantly lifts the platysma than other facelifting techniques, the additional midline surgery, trauma, and recovery can be avoided in a majority of cases.

 Since the deeper layer utilized in a deep plane facelift is fibrous and inelastic, unlike the skin which is very elastic, the procedure has the most long-lasting result of any facelifting technique.
-Because it works on the structural elements of the face, the it is more durable than SMAS-type facelifts, often lasting 10 years and beyond.
+Because it works on the structural elements of the face, it is more durable than SMAS-type facelifts, often lasting 10 years and beyond.

 Dr. Jacono has demonstrated his advanced deep plane facelift to plastic surgeons from all over the world in his state-of-the-art surgery center.
 In this picture, surgeons from Brazil, Portugal, Columbia, and Turkey are observing him perform a deep plane facelift.